Lcressot/fhe-string-bounty/tfhe/examples/fhe_string/README.md

 ## Dev
 Todo:
-- Use of `BooleanBlock` instead of 1 block `RadixCipherText`, in outputs of functions, and everywhere for performance ?
+- Use of `BooleanBlock` instead of 1 block `RadixCipherText`, in outputs of functions ?
+This would be better but it would require in the main to convert them back to `RadixCipherText` with the `server_key` before being able to decrypt them with the `client_key`, which does not seem so simple for the user.
 - allow pattern to be a matching function or an array or FheStrings (the array is done for `split_general` which accepts `&[&FheString]` for patterns).
 - warn the user of the speed of the different sub-algorithms in each functions so they know if they should take out padding or encryption for some inputs ?